HelpGiveThanks/HGTconfiguration/README.md

 #####O. Restrict access to just people you want on the forum while you build up a trusted user base.

 1. Click on your browser's Vanilla dashboard plugin tab.
-1. Scroll to the top and click on the 'Registration' option under the left hand menu's Users section.
+1. Scroll to the top and click on the left hand menu's Users section 'Registration' option.
 1. Select the 'invitation' option.
-1. Scroll down and under 'Role	Invitations per month'
+1. Scroll down and under the column 'Role' (to the left of the column 'Invitations per month')
-     1. Select 'Unlimited' for Administrator = you.
+     1. Select 'Unlimited' for Administrator = You.
-     1. Select 'None' for all other roles.
+     1. Select 'None' (which is the default) for all other roles.
 1. Click the 'save' button.

      This insures that no one can create an account without your consent while you setup the forum.

 #####P. Final Step

-1. If you want the 'Register Invitation' button to say something different
+1. If you want the 'Register Invitation' button (seen when you are logged out) to say something different
-     1. Go to Vanilla folder /conf/ and open file local.php.
+     1. Go to the cPanel File Manager folder .../conf/ and open the file local.php.
-     1. Change the text in single quotes on line 15 after the equal sign.
+     1. Change the text on line 15 in single quotes after the equal sign = 'Register Invitation'.

+Congratualtions!
+Your forum's look-and-feel is now identical to your project manager TGB and navigation between the two should be seamless.

+Your next step is to create some categories for the forum and projects for the project manager, and setup user permissions for both.

 ## Open Source